coding-iitgn/ChromeDino/README.md

 # Motion-Controlled-Google-Chrome-Offline-Dinosaur-using-Python-and-OpenCV

+Using the Webcam of your System we can control Google Chrome Dinosaur Game that shows up in offline Mode.

 I made this project for fun.
 After learning OpenCV Python I thoguth making a fun interesting Project out of it.
 Here we can control Google Chrome Offline Dinosaur game using OpenCV.
 It processes the image and sends the signal to jump or not.

 Currently I am working on applying Reinforment Learning so that it can learn by itself how to cross the obstacles by itself without intervention of external agents.